Skip to Content

 This coloring activity helps get kids thinking about some of the hard feelings associated with sadness that they may feel too vulnerable to share aloud with others.

-It creates an opportunity to open a conversation around sadness, where you can reinforce that sadness is normal, temporary, and they can share that feeling with you safely.
+It creates an opportunity to open a conversation around sadness, where you can reinforce that sadness is normal and temporary, and they can share that feeling with you safely.

 When I Feel Sad…